GeoscienceAustralia/BAL/docs/userguide/index.rst

    writing_documentation

-This part is extracted from the source code in-line documentation and included in this document for the completeness of the software package.
+The following documentation is extracted from the source code in-line documentation and included in this document for the completeness of the software package.
 It does not directly instruct users how to use the toolbox to calculate the BAL.
 Instead, it might be useful for software engineers or developers to review the source code and maintain or upgrade it in the future.